microsoft/mdatp-devicecontrol/Printer Protection Samples/Default Deny - custom policy.md

 ## Mac Policy

-This policy is not supported on Mac because Unsupported Descriptor ID PrinterConnectionId
+This policy is not supported on Mac because Primary ID [PrinterDevices] is not supported on macOS.

 Learn more
 - [Mac device control examples](../Removable%20Storage%20Access%20Control%20Samples/macOS/policy/examples/README.md)